Darshan11777/FilmFeast/README.md

-# API is not responding, please try again with a VPN.
+# API is not responding?
+# please try again with a VPN.